Subject Requirements

 Paper 3: Writing (preliminary and NSC examination only).

-Paper 4: Orals (please refer to information on assessors above).
+Paper 4: Oral assessments (please refer to information on Impaqapproved assessors above).

 The objective of first additional languages is to facilitate communication skills.
-The learner is taught to be comfortable with the language as a medium of instruction and learning, to understand it, and to use it.
+The learner is taught to be comfortable with the language as a medium of instruction and learning, to understand it, and to use iaffectively and appropriately in the world around them.
 It includes:

 • Listening and speaking.